 - The various low-cost home ownership products identified in the NPPF Glossary, including discounted market sale and starter homes; shared ownership and shared equity housing; - Other Government initiatives which seek to broaden access to home ownership, including the Help-to-Buy scheme in which the Government lends up to 20% of the cost of a new-build home and purchasers only require a 5% deposit. - 5.44 In bringing together evidence in the review of their local plans, the commissioning authorities need to consider the evidence of need, the relative acuteness of the need, and issues of residential development viability.
-The NPPF advises that at least 10% of all new housing on larger sites should be for affordable home ownership unless this would exceed the level of affordable housing required in the area, or significantly prejudice the ability to meet the identified affordable housing needs of specific groups. - 5.45 Given the analysis above, it would be reasonable to conclude, on the basis of the evidence, that in general terms there is no substantive need to provide housing under the new definition of 'affordable home ownership.'
+The NPPF advises that at least 10% of all new housing on larger sites should be for affordable home ownership unless this would exceed the level of affordable housing required in the area, or significantly prejudice the ability to meet the identified affordable housing needs of specific groups. - Given the analysis above, it would be reasonable to conclude, on the basis of the evidence, that in general terms there is no substantive need to provide housing under the new definition of 'affordable home ownership.'
 Overall whilst there are clearly some households in the gap between renting and buying, they in many cases will be able to afford homes below lower quartile housing costs.
 This said, it is important to recognise that some households will have insufficient savings to be able to afford to buy a home on the open market (in terms of the ability to afford both a deposit and stamp duty) and low cost home ownership homes and shared ownership homes in particular will therefore continue to play a role in supporting some households in this respect. - 5.46 The evidence points to a clear and acute need for rented affordable housing from lower income households, and it is important that a supply of rented affordable housing around 70% of which should reasonably be social rent is maintained to meet the needs of this group including those to which the authorities have a statutory housing duty.
 Such housing is notably cheaper than that available in the open market and can be accessed by many more households (some of whom may be supported by benefit payments).
 Notably, social rents also enable access to employment for lower income families. - 5.47 It should also be noted that the finding of a 'need' for affordable home ownership does not have any direct impact on the overall need for housing.
 As is clear from both the NPPF and PPG, the additional group of households in need is simply a case of seeking to move households from one tenure to another (in this case from private renting to owner-occupation); there is therefore no net change in the total number of households, or the number of homes required.
-Iceni would also note that it is not appropriate to subtract the need for affordable home ownership housing from the rented housing: they are distinct and separate forms of need.
+Iceni would also note that it is not appropriate to subtract the need for affordable home ownership housing from the rented housing: they are distinct and separate forms of need. - 5.48 Through the plan-making process, the affordable housing need will be a consideration in assessing what level of overall housing provision and housing supply to plan for through the new Local Plan - consistent with the approach set out in the PPG.
+These are however issues for plan-making, and not for assessing the five year housing land supply where Government policy/guidance is clear that the standard method should be used.